TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/alerts-crud-ui-action-rule.md

 ### Have you configured all the action rules parameters correctly?

-Follow the action rule documentation of explanation of each parameter.
+Follow the action rule documentation of explanation of each parameter..